CZZZZZZZZZZZZZZZZZ/VPGAN-HARBOR/README.md

 ### Prompt generation

 #### Contrastive Prompt
-Referring to the binary classification initialization code in [CLIP-LIT](https://github.com/ZhexinLiang/CLIP-LIT), and replacing CLIP with [CONCH](https://github.com/mahmoodlab/CONCH) to obtain the English translation of the prompts.
+Referring to the binary classification initialization code in [CLIP-LIT](https://github.com/ZhexinLiang/CLIP-LIT), and replacing CLIP with [CONCH](https://github.com/mahmoodlab/CONCH) to obtain the prompts.

 #### Concept anchor
 Given the rapid progress of large language models (LLMs), we recommend using the latest models such as Gemini 3 Pro and GPT-5.1.
-They show significant improvements in pathology and deliver idiomatic academic English translations.
+They show significant improvements in pathology.

 ### VPGAN train
 You need to place all the `.pt` files of text prompts embeddings generated previously in the subfolder `text` of the `VPGAN` folder in the following style.